 3.1 Examination periods

 Depending on the type of event, written or oral examinations must be taken at KIT.

-The examination periods for written examinations extend from the end of the lecture period to the beginning of the lecture period of the new semester.
+The examination periods for written examinations extend from the end of the lecture period to the end of the semester.

-- Winter semester: mid February to mid April
+- Winter semester: mid February to the end of March